 Keep in mind that Adaptive-Sync and 1ms MPRT cannot work simultaneously.

-While the ASUS VG279Q 1080p display has a flicker-free backlight (unless you enable 1ms MPRT) and an integrated low-blue light filter, we noticed that gamma presets and color hue settings are missing in the OSD (On-Screen Display) menu.
+While the ASUS VG279Q 1080p display has a flicker-free backlight (unless you enable 1ms MPRT) and an integrated low-blue light filter, gamma presets and color hue settings are missing in the OSD (On-Screen Display) menu.